The Cincinnati Insurance Company shares the three R’s of emergency response as a quick, memorable sequence to implement for your staff.

 In a health club setting, emergencies can occur at any time.
 Medical emergencies are the most common when someone is injured, or has a cardiac episode or other health-related issue.
 Weather emergencies can certainly pop up, as well as other disasters such as fire or water damage.
 Having staff members who are trained in proper response techniques is vital to keeping everyone safe and protecting the club from harm.
-A quick, memorable sequence to implement for your staff comprises these three R’s:

 Training is essential for effective first response in an emergency or potential emergency.
 Any member of your staff team or trained volunteers who first respond should immediately assess the scene for any imminent threats or dangers.
 Once the area is secure, provide assistance such as first aid, CPR or the use of an automated external defibrillator according to your training plan.
 Notify emergency services if the specific situation warrants it.

 Once the situation is under control, create a file that contains proper documentation about what happened.
 This will enable you to: